 How much time to spend here

 Being avid nature lovers, we spent about 1 hour here.
 You can spend 30-45 minutes to max 1 hour enjoying the water shower and nature’s beauty.
-The site opens at 9 am and shuts by 6 pm.
+The site opens at 9 am and shuts down by 6 pm.

 Location and how to reach Pandav Caves